Zubayear/glacier/README.md

     * Domain: Define any new entities or business rules.

-    * Application: Create a new use case in the application/services package.
+    * Application: Create a new use case in the `application/services` package.
 This use case will contain the specific business logic for the new feature.
-Define any new ports (interfaces) in the application/ports package that the use case needs to interact with.
+Define any new ports (interfaces) in the `application/ports` package that the use case needs to interact with.

 2. Work your way outwards:

-    * Infrastructure: Create a new adapter in the infrastructure layer that implements the new port(s).
+    * Infrastructure: Create a new adapter in the `infrastructure` layer that implements the new port(s).
 For a database interaction, this would be a new repository implementation.

-    * Presentation: Create a new handler in the presentation/http package that handles the incoming HTTP request and calls your new use case.
+    * Presentation: Create a new handler in the `presentation/http` package that handles the incoming HTTP request and calls your new use case.

 3. Wire it all up:

-    * Composition Root (main.go): In cmd/app/main.go, create the concrete adapter(s), the new use case, and the new handler.
+    * Composition Root (`main.go`): In `cmd/app/main.go`, create the concrete adapter(s), the new use case, and the new handler.
 Register the new endpoint with your server's router.

+## 📦 Dependencies
+The project uses the following external libraries:

+* [go-chi](https://github.com/go-chi/chi): lightweight, idiomatic and composable router for building Go HTTP services.

+* [zap](https://github.com/uber-go/zap): Blazing fast, structured, leveled logging in Go.